 - Read the appendix of the The CAFE Book.

 - Read "From Assessment to Conferring: Sample Needs and Strategies" (The CAFE Book, p.
 153).

 - Familiarize yourself with the Ready Reference Guides.
 Note how these forms are set up and how they can help you think about your students' needs as well as inform your teaching.

 - Explore the Daily CAFE website, especially the interactive CAFE Menu.

-- Get your paper Pensieve or CCPensieve ready for conferring.
+- Get your paper or online Conferring Notebook ready for conferring.